Yushi-Hu/VisualSketchpad/README.md

 ```
 Above is all it needs for math and geometry tasks.

+(if you would like to use ag2, please reference this PR: https://github.com/Yushi-Hu/VisualSketchpad/pull/16)

 ### Installing vision experts for computer vision tasks

 For computer vision tasks, you also need to install the vision experts.